vim-fuzzbox/fuzzbox.vim/README.md

 Fuzzbox was originally created as Fuzzyy by Nachuan Tang (@Donaldttt) and is currently developed and maintained by Mark Woods (@mmrwoods).
-Many other people have contributed both code to fix bugs and add new features, and by submitting issues to report bugs or suggest new features.
+Many other people have contributed code to fix bugs and add new features, and by submitting issues to report bugs or suggest new features.
 Thanks for all the contributions!

 The Fuzzbox logo is adapted from an image on [fuzzboxes.org](https://fuzzboxes.org/) and is used with kind permission of Nick Sternberg.